-Bone scans are not routine as the tumour metastasizes to bones very late.
-F-18 FDG PET/CT is increasingly used as a problem solving tool and to distinguish scar tissue from residual active tumour.
+Bone scans are not routine as the tumor metastasizes to bones very late.
+F-18 FDG PET/CT is increasingly used as a problem solving tool and to distinguish scar tissue from residual active tumor.

 Treatment and prognosis

-Unilateral Wilms tumours are, usually, treated by a combination of nephrectomy and chemotherapy.
-Occasionally chemotherapy can be administered prior to surgery to downstage the tumour 1.
-This is especially useful when tumours are bilateral.
+Unilateral Wilms tumors are, usually, treated by a combination of nephrectomy and chemotherapy.
+Occasionally chemotherapy can be administered prior to surgery to downstage the tumor 1.
+This is especially useful when tumors are bilateral.

 Radiotherapy has a limited role, but may be employed in cases of peritoneal spread or incomplete resection 1.

 Cure is now possible in ~90% of cases.
-Recurrence is seen both within the tumour bed, as well as distally within the lungs or liver 1-2.
+Recurrence is seen both within the tumor bed, as well as distally within the lungs or liver 1-2.